-- explain different theories of treatment - understand communication of clinical psychological science - analyze empirical articles and treatment manuals - explain how treatment is planned for several major disorders
+- explain different theories of treatment - understand communication of clinical psychological science - analyze empirical articles and treatment manuals - explain how treatment is planned for several major disorders - understand clinical research from an empirical and hands-on perspective

 You are expected to come to each class prepared to discuss the assigned reading.
 Laptops are not generally expected during class discussions.
 Instead, you should plan to bring paper or a notebook.
 (Digital copies of readings are appropriate; you need not print readings if you do not choose to.)